Naming: mistakes to avoid

 Long company or brand names are harder to remember, to write and to connect with.
-This is a no-go, pure and simple.
-Plus, long names are a problem for digital marketers as characters limits are set for online domains registrations, SEA campaigns, and social media postings.
+This is a no go, pure and simple.
+Plus, long names are a problem for digital marketers as characters limits are set for online domains registrations, SEA campaigns and social media postings.
 You also don’t want your public to start abbreviating your name, it is not a good look.
 Keep it short.

 4. Going for a meaningless name

 A name void of meaning for its creator is just… sad.
 Aim for a name that sounds good, create a consensus internally and more importantly, that resonates within the soul of the whole team behind it.
 It needs to encapsulate, in a few letters, the scope and values your company claims to represent.
-Here are a few great examples to follow: Verizon (a mix of Veritas, Latin for truth and horizon), Reebok (running and training manufacturer, named after a speedy African Antilope), Sharp (The Japanese manufacturer is named after its first-ever product designed in 1915: an ever-sharp pencil).
+Here’s a few great examples to follow: Verizon (a mix of Veritas, latin for truth and horizon), Reebok (running and training manufacturer, named after a speedy African Antilope), Sharp (The Japanese manufacturer is named after its first-ever product designed in 1915: an ever-sharp pencil).

-5. Making things unnecessarily hard
+5. Making things unnecessary hard

 We already briefly touched on that issue in mistake number 3 but we really want to make it clear here: the naming process needs to put simplicity as one of its cornerstones.
 You want your name to roll off the tongue rather than creating confusion as per how to write or pronounce it.

-When Häagen Dazs brand was created from scratch in the US, they made up a name that would sound Scandinavian for American people.
-They did not opt for the simple, rather the opposite: they looked for an extraordinary foreign upscale name… and no one get confused when they ask for an ice cream.
+When Häagen Dazs brand was created from scratch in the US, they made up a name that would sound scandinavian for american people.
+They did not opt for the simple, rather the opposite : they looked for an extraordinary foreign upscale name… and no one get confused when they ask for an ice cream.

 6. Not considering the legal aspect

 Last but not least, never forget to submit your naming options to a legal sanity check.
 Indeed, you simply don’t want to be spending time, energy and money developing your brand image on- and offline only to receive a cease and desist notification from an unbeknownst member of your competition who apparently claimed copyrights on the exact same name as you, only a while ago.
-Naming functions on a first-come-first-served basis, so do the smart thing before any launch project and contact an intellectual property specialist sooner rather than later.
+Naming functions on a first-come first-served basis, so do the smart thing before any launch project and contact an intellectual property specialist sooner rather than later.